 ...
 END ...

-Intermorphic Ltd develops creativity tools to allow people to "play with ideas".
-It was co-founded in 2007 by Tim Cole and Pete Cole.
+Intermorphic Ltd was co-founded in 2007 by Tim Cole and Pete Cole.
+It develops creativity & relaxation apps that use generative & cut-up techniques and builds them to help people both create ideas and to relax and enjoy the moment.
 The multi BAFTA Award-winning Cole brothers ("the Coles") have a history in music software innovation: they co-founded SSEYO in 1990 and from then to 2001 they created and worked on the "SSEYO Koan Music Engine", a "Generative Music" system used by Brian Eno for his seminal 1996 "Generative Music 1".
 SSEYO Koan software was available for Windows, Mac and Windows Mobile and in a range of variants from Standalone to Audio Plugin to Web Browser Plugin.
 Following Tao Group's acquisition of SSEYO in 2001, the Coles created the intent Sound System (iSS) and "SSEYO miniMIXA", one of the world's first mobile music mixers.
 Intermorphic secured the IP rights to the iSS and SSEYO software in Q2 2008.
-Since then it has released "Noatikl Generative Music Composer" (the evolution to SSEYO Koan), "Mixtikl Generative Music Mixer", "Liptikl Cut-Up Text Editor", "Tiklbox Relaxing Generative Music" and "Wotja Reflective Generative Music System".
+Since then it has released "Noatikl - Generative Music Composer" (the evolution to SSEYO Koan), "Mixtikl - Generative Music Mixer", "Liptikl - Cut-Up Generator", "Tiklbox - Relaxing Generative Music" and "Wotja - Generative Music, MIDI & Idea Generator".
 Wotja 3 was released in 2016 and also included the Wotja 3 Watch App for Apple Watch™.
 In February 2017 the massively more powerful Wotja 4 superceeded Wotja 3.

 Intermorphic, Wotja, Wotjapak, WJURL, Intermorphic Sound Engine, Intermorphic Music Engine, Intermorphic Text Engine, Intermorphic Pak, Noatikl, Liptikl, Optikl, Partikl, Mixtikl, Practikl, Tiklpak, Tiklbox, Tikltech and the Intermorphic, Wotja, Wotjapak, Intermorphic Sound Engine, Intermorphic Music Engine, Intermorphic Text Engine, Intermorphic Pak, Noatikl, Liptikl Optikl, Partikl, Mixtikl, Tiklbox, Tiklpak and Tikltech logos are either registered trademarks or trademarks of Intermorphic Ltd. in the UK and/or other countries.
 Wotja is a registered trademark of Intermorphic Ltd. in the EC, with Community Trade Mark Registration No. 012329199, and other countries.
 Other products mentioned may be trademarks or registered trademarks of their respective companies and are the sole property of their respective manufacturers.